liballeg/allegro5/README.txt

   <http://www.g-productions.net/list.php?c=files_devpak>

 - X11 development libraries (Linux/Unix only)
-  The libraries will be part of you Linux distribution, but you may have to install them explicitly.
+  The libraries will be part of your Linux distribution, but you may have to install them explicitly.

-- OpenGL development libraries (except on Windows)
+- OpenGL development libraries (optional only on Windows)

 The addons, too, may require additional libraries.
 Since the addons are strictly optional, they are not required to build Allegro, but a lot of functionality may be disabled if they are not present.

-Windows users may find some precompiled binaries from
-<http://gnuwin32.sourceforge.net/>.
-You need to get the `bin` and `lib`
+Windows users may find some precompiled binaries for the additional libraries from <http://gnuwin32.sourceforge.net/>.
+You need to get the `bin` and `lib` packages.
-packages.
 The `bin` packages contain DLLs, and the `lib` packages contain the headers and import libraries.